WTFBlaze/Aristois-CVR/README.md

   - Color Per Rank
 - Debug Panel
 - Exposed API's to Integrate into the Aristois Systems
+- Added Risky Function World Blacklist System (To Request your world be blacklisted open an issue for this repo!)

 # Todo
 - [ ] Improved Flight